Hawaiʻi Volcanoes National Park: Environment

-The park includes 354,461 acre of land.
+The park includes 354461 acre of land.
 Around half of the park (130790 acre) was designated the Hawaii Volcanoes Wilderness area in 1978, providing solitude for hiking and camping.
 Wilderness designation covers the northwestern extension of the National Park, including Mokuaweoweo, the summit of the volcano Mauna Loa.
-In the southwestern portion of the park, a large chunk of wilderness includes several miles of coastline and a small portion southeast of the visitors center.
-The park encompasses diverse environments from sea level to the summit of the Earth's most massive active volcano, Mauna Loa, at 13679 ft.
+In the southwestern portion of the park, a large area of wilderness includes several miles of coastline and a small portion southeast of the visitors center.
+The park encompasses diverse environments from sea level to the summit of the Earth's most massive active volcano, Mauna Loa, with a height of 13679 ft.
 Climates range from lush tropical rain forests, to the arid and barren Kaʻū Desert.

 Recently eruptive sites include the main caldera of Kīlauea and a more active but remote vent called Puʻu ʻŌʻō.

 The main entrance to the park is from the Hawaii Belt Road.
 The Chain of Craters Road leads to the coast, passing several craters from historic eruptions.
 The road had continued to another park entrance near the town of Kalapana, but that portion is covered by a lava flow, and is only available as an emergency evacuation route.
 The park's Kahuku District is accessible via Kahuku Road off Highway 11 near mile marker 70.